PowerShell

 This makes it possible to execute commands on the Linux host and copy files.

-Posh-SSH is a PowerShell module for automating tasks against the system using the SSH protocol (OpenSSH).
+Posh-SSH is a PowerShell module for session remoting and automating tasks against the system using the SSH protocol (OpenSSH).
 The module supports only a subset of the capabilities defined in RFCs https://de.wikipedia.org/wiki/Secure_Shell.

 How useful was this post?